 - .1 The Contractor shall provide the following spare parts: - .1 One (1) years supply of expendable parts, or parts requiring regular replacement. - .2 Two of each type of fuse on equipment supplied under this section.

 .1 This Section covers items common to Sections of Division 40.
-This section supplements requirements of Division 1.

 1.2 CODES AND STANDARDS